Fleet Manager Manual — OneRoad

 Select the driver and date range, then click Export.
 Choose PDF or CSV depending on your purpose.
 Records can be emailed directly from the portal to the driver, Record Keeper, or a regulator.

-📸 Export screen — date range and format selection Screenshot placeholder — add when available
+Export — date range and format selection

 3